decred/dcrdocs/docs/faq/proof-of-stake/voting-service-providers.md

 #### 9. My VSP went down and I lost the redeem script, is there a way to recover it?

-Only redeem scripts that have been used at least once to vote or revoke a ticket can be recovered.
-If this is your case, you can find it using Decred's block explorer, dcrdata.
+When a ticket votes or is revoked, that redeem script is revealed as a part of the process.
+Redeem scripts that have been used at least once to vote or revoke a ticket can be [recovered using Decred's block explorer](/proof-of-stake/redeem-script/#recovery-methods).

-1. Look for one of your vote o revoke transactions.
-This can be done creating a new wallet using your seed phrase, and checking your past tickets.

-2. Open the transaction using [dcrdata](https://dcrdata.org) and look into the decoded JSON to find the `scriptSig`.
-It can be found inside the `vin` key.

-3. The `asm` value should be a long string separated by a white space.
-Grab the second part of the `scriptSig` `asm`, this is your redeem script.

-4. Import the script into your wallet to vote or revoke your tickets as usual.

 ---